Gov. Wolf Announces Nearly $8 Million in New Funding to Support 51 Community Improvement Projects Across Pennsylvania

 - Y Community Development Corporation: $67,355 for a safety and security project on West Philadelphia Street, West Market Street and Philadelphia Street

-For more information about the Wolf Administration’s commitment to community development and revitalization, visit the DCED website.
+For more information about the Wolf Administration’s commitment to community development and revitalization, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.

 Gov. Wolf has served for two terms as a leader consistently at work for the people of Pennsylvania.
 Learn more about how his Priorities for Pennsylvania have fueled the commonwealth’s comeback, leaving Pennsylvania in a much better place than when he arrived.